 As the owner of consulting firm SGI Business Solutions, Tiffany Ahuna spends her days guiding other businesses to success.
-From staffing to sales and marketing, SGI (standing for Start, Grow, Improve) tackles it all.
+From staffing to sales and marketing, SGI (standing for Start, Grow, Improve), and making remote working a success, this businesswoman tackles it all.

 Ahuna launched her company just last year, but her experience in business coaching stretches back further than that: She previously worked with national franchise The Entrepreneur’s Source, which connects people with franchise opportunities throughout the country.
 Her clients at the time, though, Ahuna found, often wanted more from her – business advice beyond joining a franchise – and she began expanding her services.
 Eventually, Ahuna took her experience working with hundreds of businesses in a range of industries to launch her own venture.

 Today, SGI’s clients have included nonprofits, retail, restaurants, social media startups and more.
 Plus, Ahuna also is in the process of developing an app and her own luggage line.

 HERE IS A LOOK INTO HOW TIFFANY AHUNA SPENDS HER DAY:

 STARTING OUT: “I do my best to start my day at 5 a.m.,” Ahuna says.